shockwaves/spa-basket/README.md

 - [x] **The Sorting drop-down** can be either custom designed or just system default
 - [x] The item images should be **displayed as gallery** - if there are more than 3 images, the arrows should appear which scrolls images
 - [x] Available items count is taken from proper JSON (products[@EACH].quantity) and be decreased by already added to the basket count of exact item
-- In products list, if there are no any more affordable items available for 'buying' - **Buy button should become disabled with gray background gradient colors, but still should show how much this item would cost**.
++/- In products list, if there are no any more affordable items available for 'buying' - **Buy button should become disabled with gray background gradient colors, but still should show how much this item would cost**.
 Also, quantity field which is located to the left from the button should have zero (0) as its value and be disabled too.
 - [x] User could specify quantity of products she wants to buy.
 Maximum quantity of the specific product could be taken from products dataset.
-- User could increase quantity of products in the right panel, but could not exceed maximal quantity of the specific product.
+- [x] User could increase quantity of products in the right panel, but could not exceed maximal quantity of the specific product.
 - [x] User could decrease quantity of products in the right panel.
 If number of product is equal 0, product should disappear from the right panel.
 - [x] Page should store it's state using cookie, localStorage, etc - so if user will reload page - products user selected before should appear in the right panel
 - [x] Final price should be calculated